montyr75/da_bootcamp/courses/start_programming_with_dart/types/instructions.md

 </table>

 #### `var` Recap
-Remember, if you declare a variable with `var`, but don't assign a value in the same statement, Dart will assume it should be `dynamic` and assign it a value of `null` to start out.
-If you do initialize the value as you declare the variable, Dart will infer the type based on that value's type.
+Remember, the `var` keyword works differently based on context.
+If you declare a variable with `var`, but don't assign a value in the same statement, Dart will assume it should be `dynamic` and assign it a value of `null` to start out.
+If you do initialize the value as you declare the variable, Dart will infer the type based on that value's type, and that variable will be treated as though you had used an explicit type.
 So the following two lines are equivalent:

 ```dart
 var z;